 We typically insulate crawl space walls with foam board insulation.
 This brings the crawl space inside the building envelope, which improves overall home energy performance.
 This will also help make rooms above the crawl space more comfortable and can help lower heating and cooling bills.

 Although rigid foam insulation is more expensive than fiberglass insulation up front, it’s actually less costly over time when you consider that you’ll never have to clean up or re-install a jumble of damaged, ineffective installation.
 Rigid foam will deliver the same performance and benefits years down the road as it does on day one.

-Call 1-855-492-2790 or contact us online to schedule Free Estimate for basement or crawl space insulation in Huntington, Lexington, Charleston, and nearby including Ashland, Richmond, Barboursville, Frankfort, Paintsville, Mt.
-Sterling, Georgetown, and more.
+Call 1-855-492-2790 or contact us online to schedule Free Estimate for basement or crawl space insulation in Georgetown, Lexington, Charleston, and nearby including Ashland, Richmond, Barboursville, Frankfort, Paintsville, Mt.
+Sterling, Huntington, and more.
 Reed's Sprayfoam Insulation is a trusted insulation company offering services in Hurricane, Nicholasville, Louisa, Middlesboro, Chesapeake, Somerset, South Point and nearby regions of Kentucky, West Virginia and Ohio.